TIT8/go-api/README.md

 ## Future development

-Embed the CAPTCHA validation directly into the API.
+:pushpin: Embed the CAPTCHA validation directly into the API.

 ## Testing